neurobioinfo/segpy/segpy/README.md

-# Segpy: A pipline for segregation analysis
+# Segpy: A pipeline for segregation analysis
 ***

 ## Contents
 - [introduction](#introduction)
 - [How to run](#how-to-run)